In this guide we’ll take a look at the best pruning saws for the UK market.

 The secret to choosing a good pruning saw is to find the right one for your needs.
 What you choose will depend on your garden as well as your strength and mobility.
 Choosing the right tool will also make for safer gardening.
 For occasional use on a small garden, a simple manual saw will do the job, however for a large garden with lots of shrubs or trees then you might want to consider easing the load by using an electric saw.

 When looking for a saw check that it is sturdily made and not of flimsy construction.
 With electric saws, make sure replacement blades are easily available.
 With manual saws, check that the blade is rust resistant.
-With an electric power tool, you might want to check that it has a two-button operation as this means it can’t be turned on accidently.
+With an electric power tool, you might want to check that it has a two-button operation as this means it can’t be turned on accidentally.

-When buying your saw, you might want to consider also purchasing additional blades for power tools, a file for sharpening manual saws and of course safety equipment including thick gloves and eye protection.
+When buying your tree saw, you might want to consider also purchasing additional blades for power tools, a file for sharpening manual saws and of course safety equipment including thick gloves and eye protection.

 How Do You Use A Pruning Saw?